jeayuun/HCI/README.md

 Here are the default game rules for **Building Sinta**:

 - **Starting Health Points (HP)**: Every player begins the game with **3 HP**.
-  - If a tower block is dropped and doesn't stack, **1 HP is deducted**.
+  - If a building block is dropped and doesn't stack, **1 HP is deducted**.
   - The game ends when all HP are depleted.

 - **Scoring System**: